smartsysbg/SmartWebDoc/docs/manage-content.md

 Search can be performed on all fields and parts of content items that are included in the indexing.
 If a specific field needs to be targeted, use the field name followed by a colon, e.g., `title:"oil pump"`.
 Logical operators such as `AND`, `OR`, and `NOT` can also be used.
 More information about the capabilities of the Apache Lucene query syntax can be found [here](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).
 The [Site Settings](../site-settings) chapter explains how to configure `fields` and `parts` of content types to be indexed and included in the search functionality.

 !!! attention "Using Lucene query:"
-      To use the Apache Lucene query syntax in the search, the `Do Not Escape Query` option must be checked in the [Site Settings, under the Search section](../site-settings#search).
+      To use the Apache Lucene query syntax in the search, the `Do Not Escape Query` option must be active.
+This option is located in the [Site Settings, under the Search section](../site-settings#search).

 ---